jiaqili3/codecinvestigation_slt2024/README.md

 ## Citations
 ```
 @inproceedings{codecinvestigation,
     title={Investigating Neural Audio Codecs for Speech Language Model-Based Speech Generation},
     author={Jiaqi Li and Dongmei Wang and Xiaofei Wang and Yao Qian and Long Zhou and Shujie Liu and Midia Yousefi and Canrun Li and Chung-Hsien Tsai and Zhen Xiao and Yanqing Liu and Junkun Chen and Sheng Zhao and Jinyu Li and Zhizheng Wu and Michael Zeng},
     year={2024},
-booktitle    = {{SLT}},
+    booktitle={{SLT}},
 }
 ```